functionbytes/alsernet-manager/docs/backend/barryvdh-translation-manager.md

 php artisan migrate
 ```

-This creates the `ltm_translations` table in your database.
+This creates the `ltm_langs` table in your database.

 ### 3. Publish Configuration